ripvanbl/baseball-score-keeper/README.md

 # baseball-score-keeper
-Simple Angular app for keeping score of a T-ball game
+Simple Angular app for keeping score of a baseball game.